pwhittlesea/pwhittlesea.github.com/index.markdown

 ---
 layout: home
 ---
-This site serves as more of a collection of bookmarks/reminders for me than trying to be useful for others.
+This site serves as more of a collection of bookmarks/reminders for me than anything useful for others.

 Enjoy!